YuliiaKharchenko/pands-project/README.md

 * <span style="color:purple">__petal length_cm(Summary).txt, petal width_cm(Summary).txt, sepal length_cm(Summary).txt, sepal width_cm(Summary).txt, species of flowers(Summary).txt__</span>

 > File format: Text.
 Description: Files with a brief description of each variable in the Iris dataset.
 Generated using the analysis script.

+* <span style="color:purple">__radviz_plot.png__</span>

+> File format: PNG image.
+Description: The RadViz plot is for visualizing multidimensional data, where each point represents an observation, and each variable is represented by a point on a circle.

 * <span style="color:purple">__ratio.py__</span>